The Perhentian Islands provide the perfect island destination for couples celebrating a honeymoon or romantic getaway.

 April through May is considered the best months for scuba diving.

-The Perhentian Islands are affected by the northeast monsoon that brings heavy rainfalls and rough seas between November and February, when ferry transport schedules are restricted and most resorts close.
+Note: The Perhentian Islands are affected by the northeast monsoon that brings heavy rainfall and rough seas from late-October through to February, restricting ferry transport and forcing many resorts to close.